alreuben/todoListApi/README.md

  **Optional:**

-Can filter `GET` request route to see all complete or uncomplete todos
+Can filter request route to see all complete or uncomplete todos

 * `/todo?task_status=true`
 * `/todo?task_status=false`

-Can filter `GET` request route to see all todos via their priorty
+Can filter request route to see all todos via their priorty

 * `/todo?task_priority=Low`
 * `/todo?task_priority=Medium`
 * `/todo?task_priority=High`

-Can filter `GET` request route to see all complete or uncomplete todos along with their priorty
+Can filter request route to see all complete or uncomplete todos along with their priorty

-* `/task_status=true&task_priority=Low`
+* `/todo?task_status=true&task_priority=Low`

  **Success Response:**